-CDC changes criteria for areas with high levels of covid, easing mask recommendations for most Americans
+CDC changes approach to covid: Most Americans can go without masks

-The new guidelines, which took effect Friday, reflect the administration’s view that the United States has entered a different, potentially less dangerous phase of the pandemic and follow the lead of Democratic governors responding to declining case counts as well as public pressure.
-Top health officials said the shift reflects that after more than two years of living with the virus, many communities have greater protection against severe disease because of widespread vaccinations, treatments, better testing and higher-quality masks, among other improvements.
+The new guidelines, which took effect Friday, reflect the administration’s view that the United States has entered a different, potentially less dangerous phase of the pandemic.
+The change follows a relaxation of restrictions already made by most Democratic governors responding to declining case counts and public pressure.
+But top health officials said the shift reflects that after more than two years of living with the virus, many communities have greater protection against severe disease because of widespread vaccinations, treatments, better testing and higher-quality masks, among other improvements.

 CDC Director Rochelle Walensky stressed the new approach could be dialed up or down if an unpredictable virus should morph again.